-So many bites to kids happen when no-one is looking and at the end of the day it’s the dog that is going to pay the ultimate price.
+So many bites to kids happen when no-one is looking, and at the end of the day, it’s the dog that is going to pay the ultimate price.

-I had a consultation last week involving a small 20 pound terrier mix that bit a child.
-As always, I get called about aggression and when I show up and get all the deets, it turns out the dog was correcting the child for overstepping a boundary.
+I had a consultation last week involving a small 20-pound terrier mix that bit a child.
+As always, I get called about an aggressive dog, and when I show up and get all the details, it turns out the dog was correcting the child for overstepping a boundary.

 Instead, the girl was left with red marks from where he made contact, but didn’t break skin.
-He also bit after growling at the girl in warning which she overlooked.
+He also bit after growling at the girl in warning, which she overlooked.

-I wouldn’t like to go to someone’s home just to have their kid jump into my lap so why would I expect any dog to accept that kind of behavior?
-Dogs are very honest and will most certainly let you know that you’re overstepping things.
+I wouldn’t like to go to someone’s home just to have their kid jump into my lap, so why would I expect any dog to accept that kind of behavior?
+Dogs are very honest and will most certainly let you know you’re taking things too far.